 What’s next?
 Freelancer fatigue?
 Marketing malaise?
 SEO sickness?

 Turns out blogger burn out actually is a thing.
-Okay so it might not be medically recognized, but it’s something a lot of bloggers with some years behind them have spoken about a lot.
+Okay so it might not be medically recognized, but it’s something about which many bloggers with some years behind them have spoken about a lot.

 Do I Have Blogger Burnout?